Skip to Content

-More than 6 million people are living with Alzheimer's disease in the United States, and over 11 million family members and friends provide unpaid care.
+A professional advisor and two clients looking at a computer.More than 7 million people are living with Alzheimer's disease in the United States, and nearly 12 million family members and friends provide unpaid care.
 The need to slow or stop the progression of Alzheimer's has never been more urgent for individuals, families and our health care system.

-If you have a client interested in leaving a gift to the Alzheimer’s Association in a will, trust, or by beneficiary designation, please use the following information about the Alzheimer's Association.
+If you have a client interested in leaving a gift to the Alzheimer’s Association in a will, trust or by beneficiary designation, please use the following information about the Alzheimer's Association.

 Legal Name: Alzheimer’s Disease and Related Disorders Association, Inc. (the Alzheimer’s Association)